 Castles and Gardens

-Powis Castle and Garden – The magnificent clipped yew hedges and pretty borders of this world-famous garden are a must for all garden lovers.
+Powis Castle and Garden – The magnificent clipped yew hedges and pretty borders of this world-famous National Trust garden are a must for all garden lovers.

 Places to Eat:

-For lunches, tea, and coffee we recommend The Quarry Cafe in Machynlleth, The Great Oak Cafe in Llanidloes, The Oriel Gallery in Newtown, and The Castle Kitchen in Montgomery.
-There are plenty of pubs around offering lunchtime and evening meals.
+For lunches, tea, and coffee we recommend Cafi Medi and Cafi Alys in Machynlleth, The Great Oak Cafe in Llanidloes, the Oriel Gallery cafe in Newtown, and The Castle Kitchen in Montgomery.
+There are also plenty of pubs around offering lunchtime and evening meals.

 Taj Mahal, Machynlleth, 01654 703088 – Indian